 She was gone.
 The smoke from her body turned white.

 Jay did not move for near a full hour, not till the fire trucks arrived.
 He didn’t hear the sirens.
 The yelling voices.
 Didn’t feel their grasping arms as they pulled him away from her.

 She was gone.
 And he knew it.
 He knew it and knew nothing else.
 Rumor was gone.

 * * *

 The voice kept saying his name.

-“What happened, Jay?”
+“What happened?”
 Celia’s voice begged.
-“Where’s Rumor?”
+“Where is she?
+Where’s Rumor?”